geekprojects/ufc/README.md

 can then map these to their specific definitions.

 Devices can then read from this common structure to present data and send commands without any simulator/aircraft specific changes.

+For X-Plane, the aircraft configuration can be found [here](https://github.com/geekprojects/ufc/tree/main/data/x-plane/aircraft).

 Note: The ability to use Lua to transform data and commands to and from the common format is coming soon!